cmeyrueix4/MyFirstShop/README.md

 I am currently working through a NodeJS course where a multitude of different technologies are touched upon.
 This includes frameworks such as Pug, Express.js, and MongoDB.
 The course also touches upon MVC and REST API's.

-This project can be run through npm start and accessed through localhost:3000.

 Throughout this course I am creating a Store website that touches upon all the topics listed above and more.
 I am working on everything from the front-end to the back-end and am excited to learn about more current technologies!

 I have put into seperate folders the different versions of this application to be able to fully compare the differences and have a reference for later.
-I first created one where store data was saved to a local file which can be found in 'writetolocalfileversion' and another folder that shows how it was implemented with MySql (not including Sequelize) in 'mysqlversion'.
+I first created one where store data was saved to a local file, then implemented with MySql, then sequelize, and finally a mongodb version.
+All of these versions can be found in the differentImplementations folder.
+Currently working with the mongoose implemenation.

 What I've touched on so far:
   - CSS styling